 Sometimes, a hostel is just a hostel.
 But when it comes to HI-USA's Northern California properties, sometimes a hostel is a trip back in time.
 From Marin to Montara, San Francisco to Sacramento, our hostels' walls have stories to tell.

-HI-SF Fisherman's Wharf
+HI San Francisco Fisherman's Wharf

-HI-SF Fisherman's Wharf gives guests a history lesson before they even enter the building.
+HI San Francisco Fisherman's Wharf gives guests a history lesson before they even enter the building.
 The hostel's located in Fort Mason, a beautiful stretch of green along the San Francisco Bay that's served as everything from a Civil War defense outpost to a refugee camp for survivors of the city's 1906 earthquake.
 Fort Mason is now a public recreation area preserved by the National Park Service.

-Much like Fort Mason, the building that now houses HI-Fisherman's Wharf has been through several iterations over the years.
+Much like Fort Mason, the building that now houses HI SF Fisherman's Wharf has been through several iterations over the years.
 The sprawling building was originally constructed in 1863 as barracks for Civil War soldiers.
 During later wars, building 240 was used as an Army hospital.
 Though the place is considerably warmer and more cheery these days, historic touches all over the hostel offer reminders of the important role the building has played in the country's wartime history.
 The long white hallways and checkered floors reminiscent of hospital corridors still remain, and a mural hanging over the hostel's entryway, painted in 1945 by artist Raymond McDonald, depicts white-coated doctors and nurses tending to patients.

-HI repurposed (and livened up) the hospital's various rooms before turning it into a hostel in 1980, but each spot in the hostel – from the bedrooms to the common areas – still has its own past.
+HI USA repurposed (and livened up) the hospital's various rooms before turning it into a hostel in 1980, but each spot in the hostel – from the bedrooms to the common areas – still has its own past.
 The old surgery room is now a private guest room, the one-time physiotherapy room is now a dorm, and the former dispensary has been turned into a cozy guest lounge.
 To the right of the front desk, immediately as you walk in, be sure to check out the images inside a set of vintage wooden viewers.
 As you crank the handle on the side of each one, you'll see images of how the building used to look, as well as pictures from Fort Mason's past as a military and civic gathering point.

-HI-SF City Center
+HI San Francisco City Center

 And in fact, the building started its life as the Hotel Atherton in the 1920s, founded by the same family that would later lend its name to what's now one of the Bay Area's wealthiest towns.
-The hotel became HI-SF City Center in 2001, and while the lobby – and the rooms – have been updated with modern, retro-inspired décor, lots of the period touches from the '20s remain.
+The hotel became HI SF City Center in 2001, and while the lobby – and the rooms – have been updated with modern, retro-inspired décor, lots of the period touches from the '20s remain.
 Walk into the lobby and you'll still find the original marble floor; glance upwards and you'll see a mahogany-railed mezzanine overlooking the action downstairs.

 But the hostel's coolest historic touch, without a doubt, is its speak-easy-era bar, Ivy's Place.
 Prohibition may be long gone, but you can still sneak off to the dimly lit, wood-paneled pub and put on your best 1920s gangster accent over a glass of local beer or wine.
 (Ivy's isn't the only old-school bar in the neighborhood, either: check out our article on the Gangway Bar, a hostel neighbor that's been slinging drinks for over 100 years and hosts a stop each week on our tri-hostel pub crawl).

-The lighthouse on the grounds of HI-Point Montara may be small, but it's got at least one big claim to fame: it's the only American lighthouse known to have beckoned seafarers on both coasts of the country.
+The lighthouse on the grounds of HI Point Montara may be small, but it's got at least one big claim to fame: it's the only American lighthouse known to have beckoned seafarers on both coasts of the country.

 The late-19th-century structure was originally built in a foundry near Boston, and then installed overlooking a Cape Cod beach.
 It remained there for nearly half a century, even spending 15 years under the care of the country's first known female lighthouse keeper.
 In 1925, the lighthouse was taken down and, everyone believed, destroyed for scrap metal.
 But about five years ago, researchers discovered the disappeared Cape Cod lighthouse had actually just been moved to the West Coast.
 The lighthouse went up at Point Montara in 1928, yet no one knows exactly how – or why – it made its cross-country journey.